yamato53/Web-Development-Roadmap/README.md

 # JavaScript Resources

 JavaScript is where things start to get interesting.
-This section is where you'll finally learn the first steps of actually *programming* in web development.
+This section is where you'll finally start learning the actual *programming* language of web development.
 As such, this is likely where you'll spend the longest time learning material, building projects and writing code.
 Programming is tough!
 But don't let that discourage you.
-Start out with small steps and really do your best to understand the concepts you're learning before moving on to more advanced parts of JS.
+Start out with small steps and really do your best to understand the concepts presented to you before moving on.

-Coding is fundamentaly different than anything you've likely learned in the past, so take your time!
+Now, it's quite likely that programming is fundamentally different than anything you've learned before, so take your time!
 If you get stuck, don't skip by.
-Learning and solving solutions is the essence of a programmer's career.
-As such, learning and developing your puzzle solving skills is critical to your future life as a dev.
+Learning how to develop solutions and persevere over difficult challenges is what sets apart great programmers from the bad ones.
+As such, honing your puzzle solving skills is critical to your life as a dev.

 With that said, I’d start here.

 - [Codecademy JS Basics](https://www.codecademy.com/learn/introduction-to-javascript)

-Yet again, Codecademy is a decent resource for absolute beginners that won’t bog you down.
+Yet again, Codecademy is a decent resource for absolute beginners that won’t scare you away with advanced programming concepts.
 For now, just learn the syntax and don’t worry about how your code will actually be implemented in the real world.

 Next, do this series of videos, they are by-far the best series of tutorials I’ve found that teaches you real-world application of the JS syntax and code you'll be writing.